 - The mission of Chinese Dance Club is to strengthen and increase the flexibility of body, inculcate the appreciation of beauty through dance movement and to promote Chinese culture, especially that of ethnic minorities to more of the student body in MHC.

 - FitZone is a community focused on fitness and health for all shapes, sizes, and fitness experience, to help motivate and inspire achievement in personal fitness goals by introducing different workout routines, nutrition facts, and suggestions.

 - Box 9036

 - Jhumka is a dance team of its kind at Mount Holyoke College, fusing South Asian classical, pop, film style with hip hop and other western genres.
 The "jhumka" is a traditional ornament worn by women in the subcontinent, and is a symbol of femininity, maidenhood and grace.
 The goal of the team is to promote appreciation and understanding of South Asian and Hiphop culture through dance both on- and off-campus as well as bringing out creative expression through choreography.

 - Box 9048

-- The objectives of the Club are to educate members of the Five College Community to practice Naginata, a traditional martial arts designed to foster self-development through training in the guiding principles underlying the naginata.
-We aim to achieve this through frequent practice, participation in tournaments, and visiting other schools and dojos.
+- The objective of the Kachimushi Naginata Club is to teach members of the Five College community the practice of Naginata.
+Naginata is a traditional Japanese martial art, which is designed to contribute to self development through training in the guiding principles underlying Naginata.
+These guiding principles include: good physical health, discipline, and teaching others.
+We aim to achieve this through frequent practice, participation in tournaments, and visiting other schools.

 - Outing Club